imagekitio/docs-keep-a-changelog/media-library/overview/upload-files.md

 * Extensions

 Extensions let you perform certain advanced operations on your assets during upload.
-For reference about extensions [read here](../../extensions/overview)..
+For reference about extensions, [read here](../../extensions/overview).

 * Custom focus area

 Define an important area in the image during upload.
-This is an optional field and is only relevant for image type files.
+This is an optional field and is only relevant for image type files, [read here](./custom-focus-area.md).

 * Generate unique filenames with random suffixes